eellak/clio/doc/access.rst

 Viewing of the information can be unrestricted.

-Integration with LDAP (for accounts and permissions) is highly desirable.
+Integration with LDAP (for accounts and permissions) will provide everything that is needed.